 Math was Mathematica's first great application area—and building on that success, Mathematica has systematically expanded into a vast range of areas, covering all forms of technical computing and beyond.

-Mathematica has followed a remarkable trajectory of accelerating innovation for more than 25 years—made possible at every stage by systematically building on its increasingly large capabilities so far.
+Mathematica has followed a remarkable trajectory of accelerating innovation for three decades—made possible at every stage by systematically building on its increasingly large capabilities so far.

 Versions of Mathematica aren't just incremental software updates; each successive one is a serious achievement that extends the paradigm of computation in new directions and introduces important new ideas.

-If you're one of the lucky people who used Mathematica 1, the code you wrote 25+ years ago will still work—and you'll recognize the core ideas of Mathematica 1 in the vast system that is Mathematica today.
+If you're one of the lucky people who used Mathematica 1, the code you wrote over three decades ago will still work—and you'll recognize the core ideas of Mathematica 1 in the vast system that is Mathematica today.

 Mathematica has always stayed true to its core principles and careful design disciplines, letting it continually move forward and integrate new functionality and methodologies without ever having to backtrack.